Alphaam/RobotaPsyche/February22/README.md

 ## Describe what you included in your DNA ##
 In my DNA I included the object size and color because I found that based on the criteria I set up for survival, these two actors are the most primary factors that affect appearance and disappearance as well as proximity.
 I was not able to set up evolution in any way so I simply allowed each object to have its own set of attributes from the DNA not derived from any pre-existing object.

+## Difficulties

+The only difficulty I faced in this assignment was trying to get the objects to be deleted when they die.
+The appraoach I took was using the pop() function in the vehicle arrayList thatt is meant to remove the object that has died by checking for the index of that object.
+This doesn't seem to work.
+Solutions online are suggesting having an inverterd loop but I am not sure how to implement that.

+A work-around I found was re-defining what it means for an object to be dead from completely not existing in the arryList to simply not being visible.
+I, therefore, decided on a color that the dead elements would assume and made the background the same color so that when the object died it would simply dissapear into the background by changing color.